PE Subject Staff

 Key Stage 3

-The curriculum is taught in mixed ability classes with a split of mixed and single gender grouping.
-Each student in Years 7 and 8 experiences five hours of Physical Education a fortnight, while students in Year 9 participate in 4 hours a fortnight.
+The curriculum is taught in single sex, mixed-ability classes in Y7 and single sex, ability classes in Y8 & 9.
+Each student experiences four hours of Physical Education a fortnight.
 They can also access lunchtime and afterschool clubs throughout the week.
-All students follow a broad and balanced programme of study incorporating a mix of invasion games, net/wall games, striking and fielding games, athletics, outdoor and adventurous activities and aesthetic movement in gym and dance.
+All students follow a broad and balanced programme of study incorporating a mix of invasion games, net/wall games, striking and fielding games, athletic activities, outdoor and adventurous activities and aesthetic movement in gym and dance

 Key Stage 4

-Students in Years 10 and 11 will be provided with 2 hours of practical Physical Education each week.
-We offer 3 pathways to match with the skills and interest to help foster a lifelong appreciation of and participation in physical activity.
-These pathways are; competitive games, individual games, and health and fitness activities.
+Students in Years 10 and 11 will are provided with at least 1 hour of practical Physical Education each week.
+We offer 4 pathways to match with the skills and interests to help foster a lifelong appreciation of and participation in physical activity.

 Students wishing to take academic PE will follow one of two pathways: AQA GCSE PE or OCR Cambridge National Sports Science.